mildred/force-bind-seccomp/README.md

 Known bugs
 ----------

+- ptrace can mess up and can make syscalls return -ENOSYS (no implemented)
 - parent process always exits with status 0 in seccomp-only mode (seccomp daemon should pass exit status to parent process)
 - if the process close a systemd activated socket and opens a new socket on the